Last Updated: 24 March 2026

 How to Get Rid of Fleas in the Home

-Patience is essential when trying to manage a flea infestation in your home as it can take 3 or more months to get rid of them all.
 This means you may see fleas on your pet or in your home after applying treatments, but that’s no reason to panic.
-Below, we outline an effective method of getting rid of fleas in your home fast.
+When trying to get rid of fleas in the home, you need to:

 FRONTLINE® SPOT ON contains fipronil.
 UK: AVM-GSL.
 FRONTLINE PLUS® contains fipronil and (S)-methoprene.
 UK: AVM-GSL.
 FRONTLINE HOMEGARD® is a biocide.
 Use biocides safely.
 Always read the label and product information before use.
 Further information available in the SPC or from Boehringer Ingelheim Animal Health UK Ltd., RG12 8YS, UK.
 Email: petsuk@boehringer-ingelheim.com.
 FRONTLINE®, FRONTLINE PLUS®, FRONTLINE HOMEGARD® are registered trademarks of Boehringer Ingelheim Animal Health France SCS, used under licence. ©2024 Boehringer Ingelheim Animal Health UK Ltd. All rights reserved.
 Date of preparation: July 2024.
 UI-PHC-0074-2024.
 Use Medicines Responsibly.